michaelzick/TypeText/ReadMe.md

 # What does this do?:
-This plugin takes an HTML string, adds each character to an array and ouputs them sequentially to the DOM.
+This plugin takes the following options:
+type: 'linear' or 'random' (string)
+speed: how fast the characters are displayed (integer)

 ## How do I use it?
 For each element you want to run the plugin on, give it a class of "typeText":